w3f/Grants-Program/applications/dothacks.md

 + Implementation of frontends (DApp UX).

 ## Future Plans
-The mission of Dothacks is to build a fair and secure cybersecurity platform, operating on a fully decentralized, proprietary protected public blockchain.
+The mission of Dothacks is to build a fair and secure cybersecurity platform, operating on a fully decentralized, privacy-protected public blockchain.

 As future plan, we hope to initiate a world-influential community that will attract global whitehats, cybersecurity agencies and vendors to join DotHacks.
 DotHacks will be fully governed by the community.